 |Ralph Shugert Jr.||William Snyder||James Wells|

-Eastern Region IPPS funds ($3,000) will support the following Horticultural Research Institute projects in 2019:
+In previous years, the Eastern Region IPPS funds ($3,000) supported the following Horticultural Research Institute projects:

 - Interactions between spotted lanternfly and woody ornamentals that influence tree health and insect fitness.